datamade/how-to/django/recaptcha.md

     - Create an `.env.example` file in your root directory.
 This will give you a file that can be commited to version control and shared with other developers, so they know what environment variables to set for their own local development.
 [Here is an example from one of our projects](https://github.com/datamade/parserator.datamade.us/blob/bda3201c3d7873916ed4075a2102b5805fad9a3a/.env.example#L9), with the keys for Google's test reCAPTCHA.
     - Once you have your `.env.example` file, copy it to a local `.env` file so that your application can use the environment variables.

-3. Configure docker-compose to use the environment file
+3. Configure `docker-compose.yml` to use the environment file.
     - Reference the `.env` file in the project's root `docker-compose.yml` file.
 This will enable the app to run locally and use your local environment variables.
 [Here is an example](https://github.com/datamade/parserator.datamade.us/blob/bda3201c3d7873916ed4075a2102b5805fad9a3a/docker-compose.yml#L26).
     - If your automated tests interact with the reCAPTCHA, then add the environment variables to [`~/tests/docker-compose.yml`](https://github.com/datamade/parserator.datamade.us/blob/bda3201c3d7873916ed4075a2102b5805fad9a3a/tests/docker-compose.yml#L13).